 Any time you see these words in a sentence, you know they are performing a linking or connective function in showing a relationship or describing a state.

-In addition to true linking verbs, there are also many verbs that can exist either as action verbs or linking verbs.
-These are also called resultative verbs.
+In addition to true linking verbs, there are verbs that can exist either as action verbs or linking verbs.
 Verbs related to the five senses often function in this way.

 Common verbs that can exist as either action verbs or linking verbs include:

-Since these verbs can function as either action verbs or copular verbs, how do you make the distinction?
-A common test is to replace the verb you suspect in the sentence with an appropriate form of a true linking verb.
+Since some linking verbs can function as either action verbs or copular verbs, how do you make the distinction?
+A quick and easy test is to replace the verb you suspect in the sentence with an appropriate form of a true linking verb.

 Substitute the copular verb "are" for the word "looked" in both sentences.
 In the first sentence, it makes sense: "The flowers are wilted."
 In the second sentence, however, it doesn't make sense: "She are for wildflowers."

-The sentence: "The spaghetti sauce is delicious" works, but "She is the delicious spaghetti sauce" is illogical.
+The first sentence, "The spaghetti sauce is delicious", works, but "She is the delicious spaghetti sauce" is illogical.
 The verb in the first sentence is copular, and in the second sentence it is not.